alfnsnff/2108107010047__Pertemuan_11_ANN/README.md

 [IMPORTANT] Some Requirements is Needed.
 Use Virtual Environment by Create Ur Own Virtual Environments Following These Steps

+Note: This following code is used for windows
 Create Virtual Environment
 ```
 python -m venv venv